openvinotoolkit/openvino/docs/articles_en/documentation/legacy-features/transition-legacy-conversion-api/legacy-conversion-api/[legacy]-supported-model-formats/[legacy]-convert-paddle.rst

 .. meta::
    :description: Learn how to convert a model from the
                  PaddlePaddle format to the OpenVINO Intermediate Representation.

 .. danger::

    The code described here has been **deprecated!** Do not use it to avoid working with a legacy solution.
 It will be kept for some time to ensure backwards compatibility, but **you should not use** it in contemporary applications.

    This guide describes a deprecated conversion method.
-The guide on the new and recommended method can be found in the :doc:`Converting a PaddlePaddle Model <openvino_docs_OV_Converter_UG_prepare_model_convert_model_Convert_Model_From_Paddle>` article.
+The guide on the new and recommended method can be found in the :doc:`Converting a PaddlePaddle Model <../../../../../openvino-workflow/model-preparation/convert-model-paddle>` article.

 This page provides general instructions on how to convert a model from a PaddlePaddle format to the OpenVINO IR format using Model Optimizer.
 The instructions are different depending on PaddlePaddle model format.

 .. note:: PaddlePaddle models are supported via FrontEnd API.
 You may skip conversion to IR and read models directly by OpenVINO runtime API.
-Refer to the :doc:`inference example <openvino_docs_OV_UG_Integrate_OV_with_your_application>` for more details.
+Refer to the :doc:`inference example <../../../../../openvino-workflow/running-inference/integrate-openvino-with-your-application>` for more details.
 Using ``convert_model`` is still necessary in more complex cases, such as new custom inputs/outputs in model pruning, adding pre-processing, or using Python conversion extensions.

 Converting PaddlePaddle Model Inference Format
 ##############################################